rakoth-gri/gri_slider/readme.md

 Picture, that illustrates the options object styles above:
 ![options](picts/options.png "options")

-**By default: the 'fontFamily' prop attached for the main .gri-slider container is 'Montserrat'**
+**By default: font of slider container (.gri-slider) is 'Montserrat'**

 Types of values for a single prop in options object:

 - **[CSSStyleProp]** --> string | number | undefined

+Attention:
-Options property uses inline-styles for main slider container (.gri-slider). <br>
+- **'options'** prop adds inline-styles for slider container (.gri-slider)
-Attention: **if the property is inherited, all the descendants of slider container will inherit the prop's value!**
+- **if the CSS-prop refers to inherited, slider container's children inherit the prop's value!**
 <br>

 **By default: {}**

-#### 2.3 'isAutoSlider' - the optional property activating the automatic change of images in the carousel:
+#### 2.3 'isAutoSlider' - the optional property, activates the automatic slides switching in carousel:

 ```javascript
 new AutoSlider({